huggingface/datasets/datasets/mbpp/README.md

 ### Other Known Limitations
 Since the task descriptions might not be expressive enough to solve the task.
 The `sanitized` split aims at addressing this issue by having a second round of annotators improve the dataset.

-### Security Considerations
-Make sure you execute generated Python code in a safe environment when evauating against this dataset as generated code could be harmful.

 ## Additional Information